samdze/playdate-nim/README.md

 nimble all
 ```

-The template also has a VSCode launch configuration file to build, start and debug the Nim application from the editor.
+The repository also contains VSCode launch configurations to build, start and debug your Nim application from the editor.

 ---
-This is still a work in progress, here's what is still missing right now:
+This project is perfectly usable but do note that it's still a work in progress, here's what is missing right now:
 - various playdate.sound funcionalities (but FilePlayer and SamplePlayer are available)
 - playdate.json, but you can use Nim std/json, which is very convenient
 - playdate.lua, interfacing with Lua and providing classes/functions